Pricing Module Fields

 - Read the Outputs: each component shown with the amount its conditions and formula produced.

-- Click Publish for a PDF of that test run, using the bill template from the Pricing Template.
+- Click Publish for a PDF of that test run, using the bill template from the Pricing Context.
 If none is attached, fix that on the template first.

 Prepaid and Postpaid